Feature_Pages > History of Holcombe House

 Since October 2004, the property has been owned and managed personally by Karen and Tony Fulker.
 Karen (nee Hughes) originates from Llandudno and remembers Holcombe House, or The Mayfair as it was then known, when walking past with her family many years ago!

-We feel delighted and honoured to play a small part in the history of the house and our aim is to continue to improve the property in a tasteful manner befitting such a beautiful home.
+We feel delighted and honoured to play a small part in the history of this beautiful house and our aim is to continue to improve the property in a tasteful manner befitting such a beautiful home.

 We are pleased to welcome you to Holcombe House and hope you will enjoy our home as much as we do.